Iran is pummeled by airstrikes as it launches a new wave of attacks against Israel and US bases

 DUBAI, United Arab Emirates (AP) — Iran launched a new wave of attacks against Israel, American bases and countries around the region Thursday, while warning the U.S. would “bitterly regret” torpedoing an Iranian warship.
-Tehran’s expanding retaliatory strikes and increasing shows of defiance came even as Israel and the U.S. hammered Iran for a sixth day.
+Tehran’s expanding retaliatory strikes came even as Israel and the U.S. hammered Iran for a sixth day.

 The war has escalated each day, affecting an additional 14 countries across the Middle East and beyond.
 On Thursday, Azerbaijan accused Iran of attacking it with drones — though Tehran denied that.
 A day earlier, the U.S. said it sank an Iranian frigate in the waters off Sri Lanka.